open-feature/open-feature-operator/docs/v1beta_migration.md

         defaultVariant: 'off'
 ```

-## openfeature.dev annotations
+## openfeature.dev annotations & FlagSourceConfiguration renaming

-There are several [annotations](./annotations.md) to control how OFO works on your workload.
+There are two [annotations](./annotations.md) to control how OFO works on your workload.

 With the upgrade to `v1beta1`, we no longer support deprecated `openfeature.dev/featureflagconfiguration` annotation.
 Workloads which require feature flagging now need to use `openfeature.dev/featureflagsource` annotation, referring a [FeatureFlagSource](./feature_flag_source.md) CRD.
+This is the CRD previously named `FlagSourceConfiguration`.

 ```diff
   annotations: